Savings & Health

-Today’s cloth pads are nowhere near what their basic cloth cousins were way back when.
+Today’s cloth pads are above and beyond what their basic cloth cousins were way back when.
 With high quality, high absorbency, breathable, leak resistant fabrics they’re far more comfortable, functional and appealing.
-New Moon Pads all-in-one pads quickly and easily snap into place (or just lay in and go if using wingless).
+New Moon Pads all-in-one pads (nothing to stuff, add, or piece together) quickly and easily snap into place.
 Using cloth means you always have protection on hand, no more running to the store at the last minute because you’ve run out of disposables.

 PEACE OF MIND

 No more worrying if you don’t have access to, run out of, or can’t afford the high overall cost of disposables month after month.
 Being prepared means peace of mind each and every month.
 New Moon Pads are designed to last up to ten years in a regular rotation so once you’ve put your stash together, that’s it!
 A decade of worry free periods.
 Let’s face it, we’re living in uncertain times whether it’s environmental concerns, extreme weather, or the political landscape, and the last thing you need to worry about is access to menstrual protection.

 WITH DISPOSABLES YOU'RE LITERALLY THROWING YOUR MONEY AWAY

 Thanks to New Moon Pads’ customers making the switch to reusable cloth pads, over half a million less disposable pads and tampons end up in landfills every month!
 Yes, you read that right ...that’s EVERY MONTH!